The Essentials of Fine Woodworking

 Building a dovetailed utility box with a focus on traditional hand skills.

-Each student will choose the size of the box they want to build and the types of woods they’ll incorporate into the piece (pine, cherry, walnut, and mahogany).
+Mark will present students with an array of four projects to choose from; a sample of each will be on hand.
+Each student will choose the design they want to build and the types of woods they’ll incorporate into the piece (pine, cherry, walnut, and mahogany).
 The project will incorporate hand-cut dovetails and other types of essential woodworking joints.

 Mark will also discuss finishing, although time may not allow for any applications of oils, varnishes, or paint during the course.

 During the week, students will practice the step-by-step process of cutting dovetails by hand and crafting the parts of the design they’ve chosen.
 Practice is the most essential component to mastering craftsmanship.
 In this course you’ll learn from your mistakes and successes, and, above all, learn from your hands.

 It will be a very informative week with a very talented craftsman that everyone, even longtime woodworkers, will find enjoyable.
 And at week’s end, each student will take home a beautiful, handcrafted piece that will last a lifetime.

 Mark Whitcomb is an excellent instructor and has the patience of Job.
 He covered a lot of material which was new and invaluable.
 A very enjoyable and challenging course.”

 Mark Whitcomb provided excellent instruction and technical expertise.
 He conducted the ESSENTIALS OF FINE WOODWORKING course in a friendly and informal, easy to follow manner.
 Mark made it a very enjoyable and fulfilling experience.”